JonneOkkonen/StrandedOnMars/strandedstory.md

 T: - Wait.
 What is that?
 Is that an old mining structure of some kind?
 It seems abandoned.

 // Very soon after the player also notices the monsters.
 T: - But wait.
 What are those things?
 It looks like they are surrounding that structure and they look hostile.
+I might have to take them down.

 // Upon clearing the base from the enemies and trying to enter the building but failing.
 T: - Ugh.
 I can not seem to get in.
 I need to find a way to fix the doors and it seems like the pipe on the left of the structure is broken.